-At Coastal Alabama Community College, distance education has been integrated into many different programs as an additional mode of instructional delivery to assist in accomplishing the College's current goals, objectives, and planning and evaluation processes.
-An integral part of the planning and approval process for distance learning at the College is the Distance Education/

-Online Course Development Committee.
-This committee is composed of faculty members from a variety of academic and technical divisions and staff members from a variety of academic and student support departments throughout the College.
-The charge of the committee is to review distance learning courses prior to the courses being offered electronically and to propose policies and procedures regarding all aspects of distance education.
-Specifically, the committee has the responsibility of evaluating the structure and content of all Internet and Hybrid courses offered by the College.
+At Coastal Alabama Community College, distance education has been integrated into many different programs as additional modes of instructional delivery to assist in accomplishing the College's current goals, objectives, and planning and evaluation processes.
+An integral part of the planning and approval process for distance education at Coastal Alabama is the Distance Education Policies and Course Review Committee.
+This committee is composed of faculty members from a variety of academic and technical divisions and staff members from a variety of academic and student support departments throughout the college.
+The charge of the committee is to review distance education policies and procedures as well as distance education courses.
+Courses are reviewed based on a criteria rubric prior to the courses being offered in a distance education format.

-Proposed distance learning (hybrid or Internet) courses are approved in accordance with the steps listed below:
+Proposed distance learning (hybrid, video conferencing, or online) courses are approved in accordance with the steps listed below: